Cops (TV program): History

-The show follows officers in 140 different cities in the United States, Hong Kong, London, and the former Soviet Union.
+The show follows officers in 140 different cities in the United States, British Hong Kong, London, and the former Soviet Union.

 In the wake of the protests following the murder of George Floyd in Minneapolis, Minnesota under police custody, Paramount Network pulled the series from the air ahead of its season 33 premiere, which was scheduled for June 1, 2020.
 On June 9, 2020, a network spokesperson announced "Cops is not on the Paramount Network and we don't have any current or future plans for it to return".

 The episode "Party in a Box" (season 28, episode 20, originally aired December 12, 2015) featured Atlanta Police Department Officer Garrett Rolfe, who in 2020 was charged with the killing of Rayshard Brooks during a driving under the influence investigation.

 In September 2020, Cops resumed production.
 The new episodes were being produced for international syndication and to fulfill contracts overseas that had not expired; Langley did not secure a domestic distributor until 2021.
 Rocket Rights picked up the show for distribution outside the United States in early-2021, with Langley's distribution unit, Langley Television Distribution (as of 2021) handling sales in the United States.

 On September 13, 2021, it was announced that Fox's sister streaming service Fox Nation had picked up the show.
 The 33rd season premiered on October 1, 2021.
 Fox Nation premiered the show's 34th season on September 30, 2022.

 On July 11, 2025, Cops, which still regularly airs on Fox Nation, aired a new episode on the Paramount Network again titled "Stick and Move".